Different Types Of Atrophic Acne Scars And How To Treat Them

-Atrophic scars resemble a sunken area on the skin and often looking pitted (1).
-These scars occur when you lose skin tissue.
-Typically, your body can regenerate the lost skin tissue, but in the case of atrophic scars, it is unable to do so.
+Atrophic scars resemble a sunken or depressed area on the skin and often look pitted, often mistermed as open pores (1).
+These scars occur when you lose skin tissue, particularly collagen.
+Typically, your body can regenerate the lost skin tissue, but in the case of atrophic scars, it is unable to do so due to the void and volume loss.
 Hence, you are left with a depression on the skin.

 Atrophic scars may be caused due to the following factors (2):

-- Inflammatory factors such as acne, chickenpox, cyst, etc. that cause collagen destruction
+- Inflammatory factors, such as acne, chicken pox, cysts, etc., that cause collagen destruction

 Moving on, let us look at the different types of atrophic acne scars in detail.